Keyboard shortcuts

 1MB10-20ms

 At 60fps, you have 16.6ms per frame.
-A 10ms GC pause causes visible stutter.
+A 10ms GC pause consumes most of that budget and can cause visible stutter.

 Workarounds: